-On Sunday night last there was a large meeting at Enmore, and one confessed Christ.
-There was a collection amounting to £6 5s, for the Rescue Home,
+On Sanday night last there was a large meeting at Enmore, and one confessed Christ.
+There was a collection amounting to £6 5s, for the Rescue Home, and think about it. saying that there is not much difference between our-selves and the Baptists read our Leader this week Will those of our readers who are in the habit of

-Support by your presence the Temperance Demonstration at the Fitzroy Tabernacle, on Wednesday, 16th inst, 8 p.m.
-Speakers:-H. G. Harward, and M. W. Green.
+Support by your presence the Temperance Demon-stration at the Fituroy Tabernacle, on Wednesday, rôth inst, 8 p.m.
+Speakers:-H. G. Harward, and social.
+Seventy present and a happy time.
+The sisters presented Mrs. Grey and Mrs. F. Ludbrook with beautiful Bibles in appreciation of Sunday School Brighton, Victoria, reports a May-day church